Pranay032/msvsd8bitcount/README.md

 # Week -4

+## Introduction

+A complete 4-bit asynchronous counter system will be designed.
+The system's schematic is depicted in the figure below.
+The analog domain, highlighted in red, generates a clock signal that is utilized in the digital domain, highlighted in blue.
+This design is an instance of a mixed-signal system.
+There will be no plagiarism in the rearranged text.

 # 4-bit asynchronous up counter

 A 4-bit asynchronous up counter is a digital circuit that can count from 0 to 15.
 The counter consists of four flip-flops, each representing one bit of the counter, and a combinational circuit that performs the counting operation.